 These centimetre-sized insects build complex, long-standing, meter-sized structures all over the world.
 How they do it has long puzzled scientists.
 Now, researchers from the Harvard John A. Paulson School of Engineering and Applied Sciences and the Department of Organismic and Evolutionary Biology have developed a simple model that shows how external environmental factors, such as daytime temperature variations, cause internal flows in the mound which move pheromone-like cues around, triggering building behaviour in individual termites.
 Those modifications change the internal environment, triggering new behaviours and the cycle continues.
 The model explains how differences in the environment lead to the distinct morphologies of termite mounds in Asia, Australia, Africa, and South America.
 This new framework demonstrates how simple rules linking environmental physics and animal behaviour can give rise to complex structures in nature.
 It sheds light on broader questions of swarm intelligence and may serve as inspiration for designing more sustainable human architecture.
-Changes in airflow carry information-containing odours to termites inside the mound.
-These information clouds - made up of pheromones and metabolic gases such as carbon dioxide - tell termites where to adjust the mound.
+Changes in airflow carry information-containing odours to termites where to adjust the mound.
 If, for instance, one section of the mound is too warm, that temperature change will trigger a change in air flow, which will carry construction-cues to nearby workers.
 The termites will follow their senses to that section and adjust the mound to reduce temperature.
 That change in temperature will change the air flow and the termites will change their behaviour.